-Colour + Score Impact Score + Context S Stakeholder Interest + Resources urces Is the risk a PRIORITY for action?
+Colour + Score Impact Score + Context Ş Stakeholder Interest + Resources urces Is the risk a PRIORITY for action?
 RA13: What is the risk that details of Additional Agreement Impact score is 2.8/5, addressing this risk will Stakeholders: MME, applicant, Cost: Cost for development Time required: Watch-list.
 This research recommends: will not be publicly declared? have moderate impact.
-CSO, and commu- nity. of database system can be discussed bv Probably 24 months to develop and 1) Support development of data- Impact = 2.8 Contextual factors: EIGF members. approve public con- base system.
-Total score = 11 The current regulatory framework provides TI-Cambodia's initiative on EIGF website. sultation guideline/ framework.
-2) Non-confidential information PD36: What is the risk that the limited access to public - 18 months: devel- should be available on request. details of license that have information.
+CSO, and commu- nity of database system Probably 24 months to develop and 1) Summort develonment of data- Impact = 2.8 Contextual factors: EIGF members. approve public con- base system.
+Total score = 11 The current regulatory TI-Cambodia's initiative sultation guideline/) Non-population information PD36: What is the risk that the limited access to public on eige website. - 18 months: devel- von-confidential information should be available on request. details of license that have information.
 To mitigate opment and consulta- been awarded will not be pub- these risks, there is a tion.
-3) MME should be recognized Likelihood = 3.8 strong case for devel- opment a credible and - 6 months: training. as the official source of license information.
-Information should Impact = 2.8 accessible database be updated regularly.
-Total score = 11 system to support MME's 4) Additional recommendation RA2: What is the risk that transparency. derived from the validation workinformation about a particular shop on 9 June 2017 is to display license that has been awarded the basic information related to is not legally available? licenses should be publicly, so Likelihood = 3.8 local people can be informed and Impact = 2.8 request for further information.
-In- Total score = 11 tormation can be made available on EIGF's website.
-Colour is amber (Score + colour suggests risk 5) The designated concession מופמ צווטעום עפ אוצוטוץ ווומוגפע טער.
+3) MME should be recognized licly known? strong case for devel- - 6 months: training. as the official source of license Impact = 2.8 accessible database be updated regularly.
+Total score = 11 system to support MME's reform agenda for greater 4) Additional recommendation RA2: What is the risk that transparency. derived from the validation workinformation about a particular shop on 9 June 2017 is to display license that has been awarded the basic information related to is not legally available? licenses should be publicly, so Likelihood = 3.8 local people can be informed and Impact = 2.8 request for further information.
+In- Total score = 11 formation can be made available Colour is amber on EIGF's website.
+(Score + colour suggests risk level is significant) 5) The designated concession area should be visibly marked out.